What is a centre?

 Individual learning plan (ILP) (in Word) (£1.00) (Ref AT023)

-1 page template which can be completed with a learner's initial and diagnostic assessment results, learning support requirements and learning preferences.
+1 page template which can be completed with a learner's initial and diagnostic assessment results, and learning support requirements.
 There is space to set targets and goals, along with achievement dates, reviews and updates to the plan.

 Workshop Plan (in Word) (£1.00)